 The Graduate Faculty of the University of Maryland College Park is primarily responsible for the conduct of graduate studies and research on this campus.
 To discharge this responsibility, members of the Graduate Faculty established the following Plan of Organization.

-There are Full, Adjunct, and Special members of the Graduate Faculty.
+- Graduate Faculty Membership - There are Full, Adjunct, and Special members of the Graduate Faculty.
 Criteria for membership and procedures for election to membership are established by the Graduate Council (hereafter to be referred to as the Council).

-All Full, Adjunct, and Special members of the Graduate Faculty constitute the Graduate Faculty Assembly, which is a forum for discussion of matters relevant to graduate studies.
+- The Graduate Faculty Assembly - All Full, Adjunct, and Special members of the Graduate Faculty constitute the Graduate Faculty Assembly, which is a forum for discussion of matters relevant to graduate studies.
 Meetings of the Assembly may be called periodically by the Dean of the Graduate School (hereafter to be referred to as the Dean), by majority vote of the Council or by petition of 100 members of the Graduate Faculty.
 The Dean or his or her designee presides at Assembly meetings.
 The Assembly may refer issues to the Dean and the Council for further consideration.

-The Council acts on behalf of the Graduate Faculty to ensure the quality of graduate study and research on this campus.
+- The Graduate Council - The Council acts on behalf of the Graduate Faculty to ensure the quality of graduate study and research on this campus.
 It has authority, subject to administrative concurrence, over policies and procedures governing graduate studies, including but not limited to academic standards, admission standards, fellowships, degree-completion requirements, Council elections, periodic program review, membership in the Graduate Faculty, approval of and changes in graduate courses and programs, publications related to graduate studies, and graduate student life and welfare.

-Council members from the Graduate Faculty are either elected from the several colleges or appointed by the Dean.
+- Representation on the Council - Council members from the Graduate Faculty are either elected from the several colleges or appointed by the Dean.
 From each college, one council member is to be elected for each 100 members of the Graduate Faculty or any fraction thereof.
 In addition, the Dean may appoint to the Council up to five members of the Graduate Faculty and one college dean.

 The President of the Graduate Student Government shall be a voting member of the Graduate Council.
 The Graduate Student Government shall elect a second voting member of the Graduate Council from the body of graduate students in good standing, and shall do so in a timely fashion at the beginning of each academic year.
 The Dean shall then appoint three additional voting members from the body of graduate students in good standing.